pj1607/Betterway-Assignment/README.md

 About Me
 --------------

 Hello!
-My name is **Pranjal Maharaniya**, a passionate web developer and React enthusiast.I enjoy building **clean, maintainable UI applications** with a focus on **state management, component design, and user experience**.
+My name is **Pranjal **, a passionate web developer and React enthusiast.I enjoy building **clean, maintainable UI applications** with a focus on **state management, component design, and user experience**.

 This project demonstrates a **mini e-commerce frontend** with features like product listing, cart management, filtering, sorting, and responsive UI.